eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/manual_model_creation/manual_creation_python.md

    shown above:

    - The `SeatService` class must derive from the `Service` class provided by the Python SDK.
-   - The `SeatService` class must use the grpc channel from the `Service` base class and provide it to the `_stub` in the `__init__` method.
-This allows the SDK to manage the physical connection to the grpc service and use service discovery of the middleware.
+   - The `SeatService` class must use the gRPC channel from the `Service` base class and provide it to the `_stub` in the `__init__` method.
+This allows the SDK to manage the physical connection to the gRPC service and use service discovery of the middleware.
    - Every method needs to pass the metadata from the `Service` base class to the gRPC call.
 This is done by passing the `self.metadata` argument to the metadata of the gRPC call.